 Cold temperatures and harmful chemicals such as ice-melt can cause your pup a lot of discomfort.
 It can take the joy out of their everyday walk.
 If you are a hiker, hunter, or like to spend a lot of time outdoors in the snow, these little booties are very practical.

 Having a good pair of dog snow boots can extend your outdoor playtime with your furry friend.
-To help you find the right pair, we have reviewed the ten best options on the market.
+To help you find the right pair, we have reviewed the 10 best options on the market.
 Below, we share size options, color selection (no bedazzled options, we promise), versatility, water-resistance, and most importantly, whether they will stay put on tiny paws.

 As a bonus, we will walk you through how to determine the right size, and we share some tips on what you should look for when shopping!

-A Summary of our Favorite Choices of 2020
+A Summary of Our Favorite Choices of 2020:

-10 Best Dog Snow Boots For Winter
+The 10 Best Dog Snow Boots For Winter: